kaliop-uk/ezidentitymanagementbundle/readme.md

 the Symfony auth component (firewall/authenticator/userprovider/factory).

 As such, the logic of the 'ldap login handler' from eZP4 is replicated:
-1. when the user tries to log in the 1st time, retrieve his profile on the remote system, and create a corresponding eZ user on the fly
+1. when the user tries to log in the 1st time, retrieve his/her profile on the remote system, and create a corresponding eZ user on the fly
-2. when the user tries to log in after the 1st time, retrieve his profile on the remote system, and update the corresponding eZ user if needed
+2. when the user tries to log in after the 1st time, retrieve his/her profile on the remote system, and update the corresponding eZ user if needed

 Some nice bits are still missing, but the bundle should be sufficient to get started with simple LDAP integrations.